zacharysiegel/shop/README.md

 Authentication is proxied through the Authelia server.
 It uses a session cookie to persist a user's authorization across HTTP connections.
 Since the cookie can only apply to a single domain, during local development, if you touch Authelia, only `127.0.0.1` will work (`localhost` will not).

+### Environment variables

+Environment variables are specified in `env/.env`.
+If you need to add an environment variable, add it to both `.env` and `.env.template`.
+If the value is secret, still add the variable declaration to the template file, but leave it unassigned. (e.g. `TWITTER_API_TOKEN=`)